ashutoshkumaranshu/k8s-training/docs/preparation/ReadMe.md

 # Install KeyCloak

 I need to handle our special build cases in the values file.
 More information could be found in the values file comments.
-Since Keycloak helm repo is an OCI based repo I just use it to install and don't add it locally to the helm repo list.
+Since KeyCloak helm repo is an OCI based repo I just use it to install and don't add it locally to the helm repo list.

 ```
 $ helm install --create-namespace -n keycloak keycloak -f keycloak/keycloak-values.yaml oci://registry-1.docker.io/bitnamicharts/keycloak